vorpalnet/blade/services/analytics/README.md

 Schema DDL generation is off by design.
-Three dialects ship — `sql/MySQL-database-schema.sql`, `sql/Oracle-database-schema.sql` and `sql/MSSQL-database-schema.sql` — maintained side by side and kept in step by `SchemaAgreementTest`, which also checks each against the entities.
-That test exists because a mismatch between two of them once meant the Oracle write path had never worked at all. `install.sh` creates the data source for you (the "Analytics database" page + "Create the analytics data source" row, or headless `./install.sh <env> datasource`);
+Three dialects ship — `sql/MySQL-database-schema.sql`, `sql/Oracle-database-schema.sql` and `sql/MSSQL-database-schema.sql` — maintained side by side and kept in step by `SchemaAgreementTest`, which also checks each against the entities. `install.sh` creates the data source for you (the "Analytics database" page + "Create the analytics data source" row, or headless `./install.sh <env> datasource`); WLST helpers for provisioning MySQL, Oracle ADB, SQL Server, and the schema live in `notes/`.
+Read `package-info.java` for the architecture.

-WLST helpers for provisioning MySQL, Oracle ADB, SQL Server, and the schema live in `notes/`. (`notes/design.md` is historical JPA/JMS working notes from the pre-CloudEvents design — read `package-info.java` for the current architecture.)
+A third dialect is cheap because **no key is assigned by the database**: nothing depends on what a given provider believes a given platform can generate.
+SQL Server needs **2016 or later** — `events.payload` relies on

-A third dialect is cheap because **no key is assigned by the database**: nothing depends on what a given provider believes a given platform can generate, which is precisely what made Oracle expensive.
-SQL Server needs **2016 or later** — `events.payload` relies on `ISJSON` and `JSON_VALUE`, and on an older server the attribute bag has no home.
+`ISJSON` and `JSON_VALUE`, and on an older server the attribute bag has no home.

 **Retention is yours, and the default is unbounded growth.** Nothing in BLADE deletes a